iaspnetcore/MCPServer/README.md

 The Server-Sent Events (SSE) transport enables HTTP-based communication between the MCP server and clients.
 It uses SSE for server-to-client messages and HTTP POST for client-to-server messages.

+The Server = where tools live

+The Client = who sends tool requests

+The Agent = The customer (who decides what tool to use)

+The Tools = The recipes (the code that gets executed)